Have questions? We're here.

 Day 3-4: Drake Passage Crossing

 On day four the excitement is palpable as you near the South Shetland Islands and the tip of the Antarctic Peninsula, with everyone converging on the observation decks to spot their first iceberg.
 Now that you’re south of the Antarctic Convergence the ocean takes on a whole new character, as you’re surrounded by porpoising penguins and dramatic icebergs.
 The memory of your first iceberg sighting is likely to remain with you for a lifetime.
-Time and weather permitting, travelers may attempt our first Antarctic landing in the late afternoon.
+Time and weather permitting, you may attempt your first Antarctic landing in the late afternoon.

 Day 5-7: Antarctic Peninsula